Josh Turek: Iowa House of Representatives

-Political career
+Elections

-Turek announced he was running for Iowa's 20th House of Representatives district in March 2022.
-After a recount requested by his Republican opponent Sarah Abdouch, it was confirmed Turek won the election by six votes.
-He took office on January 9, 2023.
-Turek has worked extensively as an advocate for disabled people.
-He is the Iowa legislature's first permanently disabled member.
+In March 2022, Turek announced he was running for Iowa's 20th House of Representatives district.
+After a recount requested by his Republican opponent, Sarah Abdouch, it was confirmed Turek won the election by six votes.
+He was reelected in 2024, defeating Republican nominee James Wassell with 52.5% of the vote to Wassell's 47.5%.
+The district has voted Republican in every presidential election since 1968.